oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/7-transform-data.md

     ![screenshot of target properties](images/image45_target_property.png)

-26. Click on Attributes mapping and verify the expressions.
+26. Click on Column Mapping and verify the expressions.
 Notice that all have been populated properly.
 You can also edit them manually if you want to make changes.
 Make sure all the columns are mapped.
 You can also use auto-mapping functionality if you create new